 Your avatar unit.
 Manakete that wields swords and a dragonstone to start (though also staves for healing later).
 Can be the father or mother to Kana and possibly to other children.

-Pros: Significantly stronger than Robin was, plus is actually the main character in this story((As opposed to it truly being Chrom in Awakening.)).
+Pros: Significantly stronger than Robin was, plus is actually the main character in this story.
 All nobles including Corrin have access to a special power known as Dragon Fang that lets you change the maps you’re on or do other ridiculous actions mid-battle.

 Cons: If you want to get all of the kids in Birthright, you’re either required to be a female or marry a non-storyline character such as Scarlet.
 Dragonstone is significantly weaker in Fates, so you’re better off using your swords most of the game.

 My Take: One of the few characters that destroys his/her Awakening counterpart straight up.
 The kidnapping angle is far more interesting than Robin’s “hey…I woke up in a field and don’t know who I am” story.